Rethishmg07/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: SIBHIRAAJ R
+Developed by: RETHISH MG
-RegisterNumber: 212224230268
+RegisterNumber: 25012569

 ```
 module exp4(a,b,sum, cin, carry, bin, BO, DIFF);